13bzhang/nightingale_rose/libretto/scene_3.md

 his heart will cleave.

-My tunes of childish sadness
+My tunes of impish sadness

 so pale to his;